Firobe/Packer/README.md

  * For the purpose of laser cutting, the `buffer X` can be used to force a minimal distance (in px) between the packed shapes.
  * If the project was built with graphical support, the flag `--display` can be used to enable a basic display of what is going on during the execution.
  * The option `--q PRECISION` can be specified to use QuadTrees instead of plain shapes.
 This can improve the performance of most algorithms.
 The higher the precision, the higher the performance (but a low precision yields better solutions.
+ * Interrupting the program with C-c doesn't instantly stops the packing.
+Doing it once will make it stop as soon as possible and output a valid solution.
+Using C-c twice will force the interruption of the program.

 #### Inkscape interface